 Support positions are usually offered only for a full season, which is generally from mid-December to one week after Easter.
 The majority of programme positions are offered for a half-season, either mid-December to end February or early February to mid-April, however, a number of positions are offered for shorter periods during February – from two to four weeks.
 In addition, for the strongest applicants with considerable experience, there are a limited number of positions offered for the whole season, i.e. mid-December to mid-April.

 All programme staff must have a valid first aid and CPR qualification.
-Preference will be given to applicants for programme positions with an internationally recognised ski or snowboard teaching qualification, but applicants with extensive camp experience and a very high level of personal ski or snowboarding skills will also be considered.
+Applicants for ski and/or snowboard counsellor positions must have an internationally recognised ski and/or snowboard instructor qualification.
 Applicants for support positions should show previous relevant experience and a willingness to work in a residential environment.
 Preference will be given to applicants for chef positions with relevant qualifications, but applicants with proven extensive experience will also be considered.

 All employees without Swiss nationality require a work permit before taking up a position with Viamonde.
 All necessary arrangements will be made by Viamonde to apply for a suitable work permit, but applicants should understand that offers of employment are made subject to a work permit being issued and in the rare circumstance where the authorities reject an application, the offer of employment will be nullified.
 In addition, employees without Swiss or European Union nationality are also required to obtain a visa to enter Switzerland to take up work.
 The visa application and any visa fees are the responsibility of the employee and full details of the necessary procedures will be made available to successful applicants.